-Mila Kunis And Ashton Kutcher Dress Baby Son In Epic That ’70s Show’ Shirt
+Mila Kunis And Ashton Kutcher Dress Baby Son In Epic ‘That ’70s Show’ Shirt

 The parents did just that as they dressed their young son in an outfit featuring Jackie and Kelso along with the show’s opening line, “Hello Wisconsin.”

-Kutcher took to his Instagram account to share the photo of Dimitri as he stated “Yes, this is my son’s outfit today.”
+Kutcher took to his Instagram account to share the photo of Dimitri as he stated, “Yes, this is my son’s outfit today.”

 Ashton went on to include the hashtag “Kelso and Jackie forever.”
-As many That ’70s Show fans remember, the actors played the dynamic couple for eight seasons before they falling in love and getting married in real life.
+As many That ’70s Show fans remember, the actors played the dynamic couple for eight seasons before falling in love and getting married in real life.

 Now, it appears Mila and Ashton are sharing their past experience with their kids as little Dimitri flaunts a Jackie and Kelso shirt.